apache/incubator-wayang/README.md

 ## How to use Wayang

 **Requirements.**
 Apache Wayang is built with Java 8 and Scala 2.11.
 However, to execute Wayang it is sufficient to have Java 8 installed.
-If you want to build Wayang yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed and Apache Hadoop (The version that you want).
+If you want to build Wayang yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed and Apache Hadoop (the version that you want).
 Please also consider that processing platforms employed by Wayang might have further requirements.

-> **NOTE:** In windows, you need to define the variable `HADOOP_HOME` with the winutils.exe, an not official option to obtain [this repository](https://github.com/steveloughran/winutils), or you can generate your winutils.exe following the instruction in the repository.
+> **NOTE:** In windows, you need to define the variable `HADOOP_HOME` with the winutils.exe, an not official option to obtain [this repository](https://github.com/steveloughran/winutils), or you can generate your winutils.exe following the instructions in the repository.
 Also, you may need to install [msvcr100.dll](https://www.microsoft.com/en-us/download/details.aspx?id=26999)

-> **NOTE:** Currently Apache Wayang is updating Java and Scala, consider that for you be enable to utilize Scala 2.12 you will need to install Java 11 in your enviroment
+> **NOTE:** Currently Apache Wayang is updating Java and Scala, consider that to be able to utilize Scala 2.12 you will need to install Java 11 in your enviroment

 **Get Wayang.**
 Wayang is available via Maven Central.
 To use it with Maven, for instance, include the following into you POM file: